Nurturing the ‘love of words’ for the adults and the children of our community.

 In April 2016, we grew to two days and a wider range of household-name authors.
 We honored the legend, Burt Reynolds, for his humble memoir, BUT ENOUGH ABOUT ME in which he addressed (on our stage in tears) his life-long regrets as a movie star, and how ‘love’ and good friends, is all that really matters.
 The festival’s theme for 2016 was ‘reinvention’ – whether as an author or an artist – in an ever-changing publishing and media climate.
 The iconic, Gail Sheehy, spoke at length about this subject which Burt simply called “Survival.”

 So let’s keep reading and writing alive for our generation and our children’s generation.
 Let’s start by getting more teachers, students and librarians into more seats in our audience.
-For year 2017, we’ve secured a larger venue – The Harriet Himmel Theatre in City Place.
-Maybe there’s one teacher out there who will feel appreciated and inspired by meeting her favorite author, and then introduce his/her book into his/her classroom.
+Maybe there’s one teacher out there who needs to feel appreciated and inspired by meeting her favorite author, and then introduce his/her book into his/her classroom.
 Maybe there’s one child out there whose dream falls on a deaf ear at home.
 Perhaps there’s one author on that stage who will inspire that child to read more, to write and to get published.
 Perhaps one day that child will be THAT author on the stage!

 According to Amazon, Florida has the highest readership in America.
 Apparently we’re America’s darlings when it comes to books, yet ironically our children aren’t curling up with them…

 And who am I?
 I”m an international best-selling author. (my full bio under the home page tab ‘Our Board.’)
 Why did I start this festival?
 In April of 2012, in my version of ‘Under the Florida Sun’ – not the Tuscan sun, I couldn’t afford Tuscany – I moved from Manhattan (and London) to West Palm Beach.
-I came here to mend my broken heart, to get all eat-pray-love, to chase serendipity (not trust-fund babies) and to pen out my memoir and keep writing.
+I came here to mend my broken heart, to get all eat-pray-love, to chase serendipity (not trust-fund babies) and to pen out my memoir.

 But when my first year in Florida turned into my second, and my second turned into my third, I learned that there was something more to Florida.
 I found myself wanting to bring the Manhattan cultural life to Palm Beach.
 I found myself wanting to give back to a community who had welcomed me with no questions asked.
 The air here is soft and warm.
-The gentle surroundings allow my mind to rest and at the same time to expand.
 I feel like Hemingway….writing to the sway of the palm trees…adopted cat at my feet, occasional vodka at my side (but only after 6 EST time.)

 As a young girl I admired Peggy Guggenheim, the great art collector, whose photograph sits on my desk as inspiration.
 In the 1930s Peggy stormed into her friend Picasso’s studio in Paris when her mission for months was to buy a painting a day during the time of World War when painters were desperate to sell their works.
 When the Germans attacked, I loved that Peggy sat in a Paris cafe sipping champagne as the city was being bombed.
 I loved that she stashed her friends’ paintings – – Picasso, Max Ernst, Magritte, Man Ray, Dali, Chagall, – the ones that the Louvre had rendered worthless, into a barn in the French countryside…Just in case they might ever gain notoriety.